Dinhero21/node-http-llm/README.md

-# node-tcp-llm
+# node-http-llm

- LLM TCP Server
+LLM as an HTTP Server